 Based in Port Lincoln on South Australia’s Eyre Peninsula, Sandra Lukin works tirelessly behind the scenes to support her family’s prawn fishing business.
 Though Sandra grew up on a 12,000-acre farm near Cowell, she’s since made Port Lincoln her home and is a long-standing advocate for her local community.
 Not only has Sandra been involved in many community organisations, she was the first female Chair of Variety Bash SA – an annual event that raises essential funds for children in need.
 Her dedication to improving the lives of children of the Eyre Peninsula saw Sandra awarded the Port Lincoln Australia Day Citizen of the Year in 2016.
 Sandra feels that one of the best things about being a rural woman is the vast support network and that “rural women understand each other”.

-When asked what concerned Sandra about the health and safety of those in the fishing industry, Sandra highlighted the fatigue experienced by those returning from long, labour-intensive stints at sea, and a reluctance to change ‘the way things have always been done’.
+When asked what concerned Sandra about the health and safety of those in the fishing industry and community, Sandra highlighted the fatigue experienced by those returning from long, labour-intensive stints at sea, and a reluctance to change ‘the way things have always been done’.
 In order to reduce the likelihood of something going wrong as a consequence of fatigue, Sandra recommends escorting tired fishers home rather than allowing them to drive.
 She also believes that by doing your part to make things easier at home, you afford them the opportunity to get adequate rest before returning to sea.

 Sandra also highlighted that whilst women in fishing don’t always have an immediate say in what happens at sea, they play a vital role in influencing the decisions made by their partners whilst on shore – and that sometimes not being on the boat provides a unique opportunity to offer a fresh perspective.
 Sandra feels that one of the key strengths of women in fishing is that they encourage their partners to consider new ideas and to accept and enact change where needed.